Hakka people: Distant origins

-The latter two theories are the most likely and are together supported by multiple scientific studies.
-Clyde Kiang stated that the Hakkas' origins may also be linked with the Han's ancient neighbors, the Dongyi and Xiongnu people.
-However, this is disputed by many scholars and Kiang's theories are considered to be controversial.
+The theories indicating a descent from both northern and southern Han are the most likely and are together supported by multiple scientific studies into the genetics.
+Furthermore, research into the mitochondrial DNA of the Hakka indicates that the majority of their matrilineal gene pool consists of lineages prevalent in the southern Han.
+Clyde Kiang stated that the Hakkas' origins may also be linked with ancient neighbors of the Han, the Dongyi and Xiongnu people.
+However, this is disputed by many scholars and Kiang's theories are considered to be false.